amyxiong04/Wordle-ft.-Cat-Friend/README.md

 A letter coloured in yellow means that the letter is in the target word, but in the wrong position.
 A letter coloured in green indicates that it is a correct letter and also in the correct position.
 Letters may be used twice or thrice in a word.
 If you fail to guess the target word in six tries, the answer will be revealed to you.
+To accompany your journey, a large cat friend changes its expression based on how well you are performing:)

 The target audience of this application is any user who is looking for brain stimulating entertainment, or simply those who desire a little more practice with their english vocabulary and reasoning skills.
-As an avid word/puzzle game player, I find interest in exploring the technical aspects that make such games possible.

 # User Stories